Higher expenses lower Ruger's second-quarter profit

-An increase in overall expenses offset a slight increase in firearms sales for Sturm, Ruger & Co. during the second quarter, the manufacturer reported Wednesday.
+An increase in overall expenses offset a slight rise in firearms sales for Sturm, Ruger & Co. during the second quarter, the manufacturer reported on Wednesday.

-The manufacturer said it has about 490 of its 1,900 employees at its production hub in Mayodan.

-Ruger chief executive Christopher Killoy said in a statement second-quarter sales increased slightly "despite the softening demand in some product categories, including polymer pistols, bolt action rifles and modern sporting rifles."
+The manufacturer, which has about 490 of its 1,900 employees at a production hub in Mayodan, said that second-quarter sales increased slightly "despite the softening demand in some product categories."

-"We continue to adjust our level of production and product mix to better align our output with current, and expected, consumer demand as we strive to capitalize on these opportunities and better satisfy demand. "

 336-727-7376